 Suburban was the only of the four YAIAA entrants at Saturday's 20-team event to advance past the tournament's second elimination round.
 Central York won its pool, but crashed out to Penn Manor in the round of 16.
 Northeastern and Dallastown also saw their days end in the same round.

-The Trojans, meanwhile, continued to
+The Trojans, meanwhile, continued to build off their strong start in YAIAA play.

 "This was exactly what we needed, just to face tough teams," said Suburban coach Jamie Evans, whose group finished 6-2 in pool play.
 "Our pool was stacked, and we played strong."